Langres cheese

 Langres is a cow's milk cheese, cylindrical in shape, weighing about 180 g.
 The central pâte is soft, creamy in colour, and slightly crumbly, and is surrounded by a white Penicillium candidum rind.
+Langres cheese is known for its vibrant orange rind, achieved through the use of annatto, and its concave dent known as the "fontaine."
 It is a less pungent cheese than Époisses, its local competition.
 It is best eaten between May and August after 5 weeks of aging, but it is also excellent March through December.

 Production in 1998 was around 305 tons, a decline of 1.61% since 1996, and 2% on farms.
+In 2016, 605.5 tonnes of Langres cheese were produced by three dairies, including one farm producer.

+Production

+The specifications for this Appellation d'origine contrôlée (AOC), recognized since 1991, were approved by Decree No. 2009-49 of January 13, 2009, published in the Journal Officiel on January 15, 2009.

+The specifications define an AOC area covering two districts of Haute-Marne (Chaumont and Langres), one canton in the Vosges (Neufchâteau), and four villages in Côte-d'Or.
+The authorized cow breeds are French Simmental, Montbéliarde, and Brown Swiss.
+Prim'Holstein cattle are tolerated as long as they do not exceed 50% of the herd.
+The specifications also state that cows must graze for a minimum of six months per year.